Smiguel02/MyNetworkScanner/README.md

 # MyNetworkScanner
-Check devices and open ports in my network using NMAP in Linux
+Check devices and open ports in local networks using NMAP in Linux

 WARNING: Only install NMAP in Debian based Linux